top of page

 Some safari companies own and operate their own lodges and offer safaris centred around those properties.

-What lodge brands do
+What lodge brands offer

-• Provide in-house guides and vehicles
+• In-house guides and vehicles

 When lodge brands make sense

-• Honeymoons and high-end travel
+• Honeymoons and high-end trips

-• Travellers prioritising ease and consistency
+• Travellers prioritising ease and polish

 Trade-offs to understand